fenago/machine-learning-for-finance/lab_guides/Lab_10.md

-Notice how everything you have learned here transfers to bigger models as well, such as the deep neural networks that we\'ve discussed throughout the entirety of the book.
+Notice how everything you have learned here transfers to bigger models as well, such as the deep neural networks that we\'ve discussed throughout the entirety of the course.
 The sampling process is still a bit slow for very large models, but researchers are actively working on making it faster, and what you\'ve learned is a great foundation for the future.